Sandwich2080/Album/README.md

 3. Image decoding and memory cache.

 # Latest Release
 Scan the QRCode  below to install the release apk file.

+（Use browsers that support QRCode scanning）

 ![扫码下载](app/release/QRCode_app_release.png)